frankshearar/Home/Centrally-managing-NuGet-package-versions.md

 #### Can I have a given set of package versions for all the projects but a different set for a specific project?

-To override the global packages' version constraints for a specific project, you can define `packages.props` file in the project root directory.
-This will override the global settings from the solution `packages.props` file.
+To override the global packages' version constraints for a specific project, you can define `Directory.Packages.props` file in the project root directory.
+This will override the global settings from the solution `Directory.Packages.props` file.

-#### What happens when there are multiple `packages.props` file available in a project's context?
+#### What happens when there are multiple `Directory.Packages.props` file available in a project's context?

-In order to remove any confusion, the `packages.props` or the `CentralPackagesFile` specification nearest to the project will override all others.
-At a time only one `packages.props` file is evaluated for a given project.
+In order to remove any confusion, the `Directory.Packages.props` nearest to the project will override all others.
+At a time only one `Directory.Packages.props` file is evaluated for a given project.

 E.g. in the below scenario

 ```
 Repo
- |-- packages.props
- |-- foobar.packages.props
+ |-- Directory.Packages.props
  |-- Solution1
-     |-- packages.props
+     |-- Directory.Packages.props
      |-- Project1
+ |-- Solution2
      |-- Project2
-         |-- packages.props
-     |-- Project3
-         |-- directory.build.props   // specifies CentralPackagesFile = path to foobar.packages.props
- |-- Solution2
-     |-- Project4
 ```

 In the above scenario:

-* Project1 will refer to only `Repo\Solution1\packages.props`
+* Project1 will refer to only `Repo\Solution1\Directory.Packages.props``
-* Project2 will refer to only `Repo\Solution1\Project2\packages.props`
+* Project2 will refer to only `Repo\Directory.Packages.props`
-* Project3 will refer to only `Repo\foobar.packages.props`
-* Project4 will refer to only `Repo\packages.props`

-#### Can I specify NuGet sources in the packages.props file?
+#### Can I specify NuGet sources in the Directory.Packages.props file?

-This is not part of the spec/feature but specifying sources in the packages.props file seems like a good idea.
+This is not part of the spec/feature but specifying sources in the Directory.Packages.props file seems like a good idea.

 #### Can I change my repo to use the **Central Package Version Management** and use old tools later?